 Туре Age of Documentation Credit Report No more than 60 days old before Submission Date and no more than 120 days before date Note is signed.
 Income No more than 120 days before date Note is signed.
 Assets No more than 120 days before date Note is signed.
 Appraisal No more than 120 days before date Note is signed.
-Title Commitment & Closing Protection Letter No more than 60 days before date Note is signed.
+Title Commitment & Closing Protection Letter No more than 60 days before date the Disbursement/Funding date.